CogniPilot/brave_docs/docs/cerebri/platforms/rovers.md

 # Rovers Overview

-CogniPilot Airy currently supports rovers navigating in 2D environments.
-The B3RB and the ELM4 are the rovers supported for this release.
+CogniPilot Brave currently supports rovers navigating in 2D environments.
+The B3RB, MELM and ELM4 are the rovers supported for this release.
 We will focus on the nodes that compose the B3RB.
 The [app/b3rb](https://github.com/CogniPilot/cerebri/tree/25497bf9960c6ca74e98c1709d34c756ac4395a9/app/b3rb) folder contains all nodes.